Hughenden Manor: a Victorian home with a secret

 Talks & Tours

-Join a 40 minute guided tour of the Manor at 10.40am.
-This is a great introduction to Hughenden, led by our expert volunteer guides, and you’ll hear more about the principle rooms of the Manor.
-We also offer specialist talks throughout the day: a 15 minute Disraeli talk runs at 12 noon, 1.30pm and 3.45pm and a 30 minute Operation Hillside talk runs at 12.45pm and 3pm.
+You can also join a free 40 minute guided tour of the Manor, daily at 10.40am.
+This is a great introduction to Hughenden, led by our volunteer guides, where you’ll hear more about the principle rooms of the Manor.
+No booking required, just pick up a ticket at the visitor welcome kiosk when you arrive.